 To find tools to counteract your worst demons, to neutralize them or at least confine them to one room that you hold the key to – this is valuable stuff indeed.

-In the previous articles, here and here, we talked about how to structure your diet when you struggle with binging and an overall lack of self control.
+In a previous article, here, we talked about how to structure your diet when you struggle with binging and an overall lack of self control.

 20 Minutes to Fit!
 A Busy Homebody’s Exercise Schedule

 Today let’s take a look at the next phase, adding exercise to our homebody makeover.
 It is possible to be a fit homebody without a gym membership and spending as little as 20 minutes per day!
 The simple program that we will lay out may require as long as 40 min when getting started, but as fitness improves we can increase intensity and finish more quickly.
 The key, as with our diet plan, is to know thyself, know the basic science of exercise, and make a plan you can stick to!